The City will provide information on resources available following an emergency. Please check back for updates.

 New York City is reopening.
 Organizations may start or expand operations.

-The health and safety of volunteers must remain a priority.
-All volunteers and organizations accepting volunteers must follow current health guidelines.
+The health and safety of volunteers is a priority.
+All volunteers and organizations accepting volunteers must follow current public health guidelines.
 For the most up-to-date information on COVID-19, visit NYC.gov/coronavirus.